 Matt Kindt’s Mind MGMT from Dark Horse comics is another modern masterpiece, both one of the best spy / secret organization stories I’ve ever read, and one of the most innovative comics ever.
 Highly recommended reading, and for a PG-13 audience.

 Maus is Art Spiegelman’s biographical account of his family’s surviving the Holocaust, as well as his autobiographical account of his relationship with said family.
-It’s a harrowing, real look at the devastating tragedy of the Holocaust, told with superb skill.
+It’s a harrowing, real look at the devastating tragedy of the Holocaust and generational trauma, told with superb skill.
 Very serious subject matter, but I’ve seen this used as text at the junior high reading level.

 10) Y: The Last Man